conortierney/mywork/README.md

 `today = datetime.datetime.today().weekday()`  # where monday =0 and Sunday= 6.

 The *if* statement is used to check if today is a weekday.
 If it is not a weekday when the program is run the *else* statement is used to let the user know it is a weekend day.
+The program will have different ouptputs depending on the day the prorgan is run.